3 Reasons The UK Needs More Gas Engineers

 All in all, it’s safe to say that while gas boilers might not be the ideal ‘heating solution of the future’, they’re not going anywhere overnight.
 And, even as they are (very slowly) phased out, gas engineers are still in a very strong position.

-The short answer is that the steady flow of work for gas engineers is going nowhere for the foreseeable future.
+In short, the steady flow of work for gas engineers is going nowhere for the foreseeable future.
 And, even after that, gas engineers are well positioned to transition into alternate heating methods like heat pumps.

 There are three main reasons for this: